-This bill amends existing laws regarding controlled substance inventories and the criminal history records checks for surrogate parents in educational settings.
-It removes the requirement for controlled substance inventories to be conducted every odd-numbered year, allowing practitioners to follow the federal biennial inventory requirements instead.
-The bill also introduces new provisions for criminal history checks for surrogate parents, including a five-year validity period for the checks, confidentiality measures for the records, and the requirement for applicants to pay for the costs associated with the checks.
+This bill amends existing laws regarding controlled substance inventories and the criminal history records checks for surrogate parents.
+Specifically, it removes the requirement for controlled substance inventories to be conducted every odd-numbered year, allowing practitioners to follow the federal biennial inventory requirements instead.
+The bill also introduces new provisions for criminal history checks for educational decision-making surrogate parents, including a five-year validity period for the checks, confidentiality measures for the records, and the requirement for applicants to pay for the checks.

-Additionally, the bill specifies that surrogate parent applicants must submit a criminal history records release form and a complete set of fingerprints for the background check.
-It outlines that if the fingerprints are deemed invalid after two attempts, police clearance from previous residences may be accepted instead.
-Furthermore, it establishes disqualifying offenses for surrogate parents, including certain drug-related charges and other serious criminal offenses.
-The act will take effect 60 days after its passage.
+Additionally, the bill specifies that surrogate parent applicants must submit a criminal history release form and fingerprints for the background check.
+If the fingerprints are deemed invalid after two attempts, the department may accept police clearance from the applicant's previous residences over the past five years.
+Furthermore, individuals with certain criminal convictions related to controlled substances or offenses involving children are disqualified from serving as surrogate parents.
+The act is set to take effect 60 days after its passage.

 Statutes affected: